Frankie-Spencer/VDNA-project/README.md

 This is a testing prototype for virtual DNA lab project.
 A software tool for visualization and analysis of simulated raw outputs of NFsim by Michael Sneddon http://michaelsneddon.net/nfsim/.

-Developed by Frankie Spencer
+Developed by Frankie Spencer,
-Project led by Dr. Eugen Czeizler
+Project led by Dr. Eugen Czeizler,

 At: Algorithms and Software in Bio-Engineering (AlgoBio)
     Dept. of Information Technologies